 -

-Non-specialists in the study of the arts, literature, media, or religion and theology are encouraged to view this section as an opportunity to stretch their interpretive vistas.
-Graduate students and newer members of the CTS have found a warm reception in our section.
+Non-specialists in the study of the arts, media, literature or religion and theology are encouraged to consider submitting to this section.
+Graduate students and newer members of the CTS have also found a warm reception in our section.
+We welcome proposals from CTS members for non-traditional presentation formats that incorporate ministers and/or artists from outside the academy as guest speakers in conversation with yourself.

-Please e-mail your 200-300 word abstract to gillespiec4@sacredheart.edu by January 15, 2021.
+Please e-mail your 200-300 word abstract to BOTH mellickc1@udayton.edu AND littleb3@sacredheart.edu by December 15, 2025.
 In your proposal, please include the title of your project, your name, institutional affiliation, and any audio/visual needs.
-Feel welcome to contact Charles Gillespie at the above address with any questions or concerns.
+Feel welcome to contact Christine Mellick Stropky and Brent Little at the above addresses with any questions or concerns.